nylas-samples/nylas-api-for-swag/README.md

 ## Steps to Swag!

-0. Feel free to hangout with us at the Nylas Booth!
+0. Join us at the Nylas Booth!
 We are at `Hall A booth A_05`:
 <img src="https://github.com/user-attachments/assets/622a45d8-9df3-406d-9764-1dc854c07b09" width="400">

 1. <a href="https://hubs.ly/Q02CgmYW0" target="_blank">Join Nylas for Free!</a>